jaya855/test-repo/README.md

 ---

-This README now includes the updated trust relationship configuration, allowing for dynamic fetching of account details while specifying only the GitHub organization and repository name.
+This README now includes the updated trust relationship configuration, allowing for dynamic fetching of account details while specifying only the GitHub organization and repository name